|

 old things, things that were so common in the past that they have become

 automatic, is a major cause of misalignment in TOC implementations.
-Whereas
+Whereas the

-things that don’t need to be done – in a way addressing inertia.
+that don’t need to be done – in a way addressing inertia.
 In

 drum-buffer-rope the number of things that we must control is substantially

-reduced to those that are really
+reduced to those that are really important

-drum schedule, and shipping/completion schedule.
-This can be quite different from current
+and shipping/completion schedule.
+This

-mode of operations, especially if the organization is using some variant of
+organization is using some variant of MRPII.

-becomes; do something that is not new and is required versus not doing
+Thus the subordination conflict becomes; do something that is not new

-something old and which is not required any further.
-In other words; don’t control everything,
+required any further.
+In other words;

-versus control everything.
-Let’s have
+don’t control everything, versus control everything.
+Let’s have a look at this.

-system, and in order to protect the whole system we must not control
+order to protect the whole system we must not control everything.
+On the other hand, in order to have a

-order to have a successful implementation we must protect each department in
+successful implementation we must protect each department in the system, and

-everything.
+in order to protect each department we must control everything.
 Hmm.
 There is a conflict between the desire to

 control everything and the desire not to control everything.
-Because
+Because I

-I personally see many system-wide needs as “dynamic complexity” problems and
+personally see many system-wide needs as “dynamic complexity” problems and

 many departmental needs as “detail complexity” problems, I would like to also